 Unlike iced coffee, which is brewed using heat and then poured over ice, cold brew is never exposed to heat.
-To make a batch of cold brew, you need to steep coffee grounds in room temperature water for at least 12 hours ( everybody has an opinion on this) and can do this by using something like the Toddy System which you can get on Amazon. or a variety of more “homemade” methods
+To make a batch of cold brew, you need to steep coffee grounds in room temperature water for at least 12 hours and up to 24 hours ( everybody has an opinion on their favorite number of hours) and can do this by using something like the Toddy System which you can get on Amazon. or a variety of more “homemade” methods

-Or, if you feel like making just a basic brew, you can easily make cold brew at home by combining coffee grounds and water in a jar, leaving it out overnight, and then filtering the grounds out using a muslin cheesecloth.
-(See my post on brewing coffee without a Coffee Maker)
+If you feel like making just a basic brew, you can easily make cold brew at home by combining coffee grounds and water in a mason jar, leaving it out overnight, and then filtering the grounds out using a muslin cheesecloth.

 The extended brewing process at room temperature extracts the natural sugars, oils, and caffeine from the coffee grounds, creating a finished product that’s smooth, highly caffeinated, and that enhances the flavors of the coffee used taste that regular iced coffee lacks.